satish-pati/GPU_SIMULATOR/README.md

   - Satish:
      -  Made the README file and ensured clarity .
      -  Performed final testing to confirm everything works as expected .
      -  Submitted the Project
   - Niharika:
      - Revalidated instruction parsing and execution .
      - Perform a final review of the code and documentation.
      - Submitted the Project

+### **Meeting 8 (19-Feb-2025)**
+- **Members**: Satish,Niharika
+- **Decisions**:
+  - Modify UI for Python version.
+  - Addition of instrutions BGE,BLT in both versions.
+  - Test the excecution of BubbleSort in Python version.
+  - Final Error solving & reviewing code in Python version
+  - Fix parsing issues in  python vesrion.

+- **Tasks**:
+  - Satish:
+     - Modifiy UI for Python version .( by 20-Feb-2025)
+     -  Add Instructions BGE,BLT in both versions.( by 20-Feb-2025)
+  - Niharika:
+     - Fix parsing issues in  python vesrion and Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
+     - Final Error solving & reviewing code in Python version( by 20-Feb-2025)

 ### **Meeting 7 (18-Feb-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**:
-  - Add GUI for Python Version.(18-Feb-2025)
+  - Add core GUI for Python Version.
   - Implement the Simulator Class in python.
-  - Test the excecution of BubbleSort in both version.
+  - Test the excecution of BubbleSort in CPP version.
-  - Final Error solving & reviewing code in both version
+  - Final Error solving & reviewing code in CPP version
 - **Tasks**:
   - Satish:
-       - Implement the Simulator Class in python (by 16-Feb-2025)
+       - Implement the Simulator Class in python (by 19-Feb-2025)
-       - Test the excecution of BubbleSort in both version(by 17-Feb-2025)
+       - Test the excecution of BubbleSort in CPP version(by 19-Feb-2025)
   - Niharika:
-       - Add GUI for Python Version(by 17-Feb-2025)
+       - Add GUI for Python Version(by 19-Feb-2025)
-       - Final Error solving & reviewing code in both versions(by 17-Feb-2025)
+       - Final Error solving & reviewing code in CPP versions(by 19-Feb-2025)

 ### **Meeting 6 (17-Feb-2025)**
 - **Members**: Satish,Niharika